Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 2. Use CAA Records

-CAA (Certificate Authority Authorization) records specify which certificate authorities are allowed to issue SSL/TLS certificates for your domain.
-Without CAA, any CA in the world can issue a certificate for your domain — an attacker who compromises a CA could get a valid cert for your site.
+CAA (Certificate Authority Authorization) records specify which certificate authorities are authorized to issue public TLS certificates for your domain.
+Without an applicable CAA policy, any publicly trusted CA that completes normal domain validation can issue a certificate for your domain.
+CAA narrows that set and gives you a DNS-published issuance policy.

 Set Up CAA Records